hacp0012/cfc-web-api/packages/hacp0012/quest/doc/refs/quester_router.md

 ## spawn

 Begin the quest by making their way.
-Spawn a way.
+QuestSpawn a way.

 ```php
 spawn(): mixed